puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 The upgrade script will run and provide detailed information as to what it installs, what it updates and what it replaces.
 It will preserve existing certificates and `puppet.conf` files.

-During the upgrade, you will be asked if you want to enable the Puppet 4 language parser.
-The Puppet 4 language parser gives you valuable language features, makes debugging easier, and will help keep your Puppet code compatible with future releases in the next major series.
-Recommended for all **NEW** Puppet users.
-If you'll be using Puppet code you did **NOT** create with the Puppet 4 language parser, **DO NOT** enable this feature.
-See the [Puppet 4 language parser docs](http://links.puppetlabs.com/future_parser) for instructions on enabling the parser in a test environment to ensure it works with your existing Puppet code.

 ### Upgrade PuppetDB

 > **Note**: The upgrader can install a pre-configured version of PostgreSQL (must be version 9.2) along with PuppetDB on the node you select.
 If you prefer to use a node with an existing instance of PostgreSQL, that instance needs to be manually configured with the correct users and access.
 This also needs to be done BEFORE starting the upgrade.

-On the node you provisioned for PuppetDB before starting the upgrade, unpack the PE 3.8 tarball and run the `puppet-enterprise-installer` script.
+On the node you provisioned for PuppetDB before starting the upgrade, unpack the PE 3.7 tarball and run the `puppet-enterprise-installer` script.
 From the PE installer directory, run the following command:

     sudo ./puppet-enterprise-installer

 ### Upgrade the PE Console

-On the node serving the console component, unpack the PE 3.8 tarball and run the `puppet-enterprise-installer` script.
+On the node serving the console component, unpack the PE 3.7 tarball and run the `puppet-enterprise-installer` script.
 From the PE installer directory, run the following command:

     sudo ./puppet-enterprise-installer